gururajbhupal/ECE3400-Team15/Milestone2/index.md

 The purpose of milestone 2 was to implement a wall following algorithm, expand our line following algorithm, as well as integrate everything from labs 1 and 2.

 ## Updating Our Robot
 We added wall sensors to our robots front and right side.
 This allowed us to implement a right-hand wall following algorithm.
 We tested for the threshold to see a wall and have this in the global variable **wall_thresh**.
 If we detect a wall it means our sensor is reading OVER this threshold.

+We also rearranged our line sensors to all be the same height and in the same line so that we could use just one global threshold variable **line_thresh**.
+If we detect a while line it means our sensor is reading BELOW this threshold.

+We added the IR receiver to the top of the robot on the big breadboard but that is only temporary.
+We have a global variable for the IR threshold **IR_threshold**.
+If we detect and IR signal we are reading OVER this threshold

-Also, on another note, our robot got what can only be described as half a makeover.
+During this milestone our robot got what can only be described as half a makeover.
 Some wiring was cleaned, and the sensors were all rearranged to be the exact same height.
 Stay tuned for our upcoming overhaul!

 ![frontRobot](Media/robot_front.jpg) ![sideRobot](Media/robot_side.jpg)